Serval1024/AnotherECS/README.md

     // The install is called earlier than any systems interface/events. public void Install(ref InstallContext context)
     {
-      context.AddConfig<DamagePowerConfig>(new DamagePowerConfig());
+	  // Add only if does not exist.
+	  // Because the configs could have been obtained from the network. context.AddConfig<DamagePowerConfig>(new DamagePowerConfig());
     }
 }